arch-linux-enthusiast/arch-linux/README.md

 I shall not be held responsible for broken computers, corrupted installs, depression, ending of your personal relationships or thermonuclear wars.<br/>
 If you do blame me I will sit with a large bucket of popcorn and enjoy watching your life crumble in front of me while doing nothing about it.

 (LOL I love the last two lines, it is inspired from XDA Developers' forums)<br/>

-Also in case you are wondering, I like Beethoven more than Mozart.
-Moonlight Sonata is probably the piece I have enjoyed the most.